 The opportunity to be a student while juggling family life, jobs and other commitments that can be polarizing for nontraditional students is important for their success.
 Span Plan students can engage in a community of support from our office and their peers.

-- Span Plan Student Coaches hold paid positions in our office while taking on a peer mentoring role.
-Beginning fall 2019, our coaching program now employs two student coaches who provide intentional support and outreach to more than 700 students each semester!
-While offering flexible paid school positions specifically for our students, our coaches have been instrumental as ambassadors through direct phone calls, office hours, and personal notes in the mail to our entire nontraditional student population.
+- Span Plan Students hold paid positions in our office as student employees while taking on a peer mentoring role.
+Beginning fall 2019, Span Plan has provided employment opportunities to more than six Span Plan students who provide intentional support and outreach to almost 900 students each semester!
+While offering flexible paid school positions specific for our students, our student employees have been instrumental as ambassadors through direct phone calls, office hours, and personal notes in the mail to our entire nontraditional student population.

 - Advocacy is essential to providing equal opportunity for all students.
 Our efforts to address subpar lactation space standards resulted in additional cleaning measures and standards being provided for these spaces.
 An increase in staff and faculty contacts on behalf of expecting parents is allowing us to intervene and make sure our parenting students have options to complete their degree.
 Campus partner outreach and conversations helped us create a new parenting student space in Purdue Libraries, education on student schedule building, and continued growth of our students during Nontraditional Student Week.